-For Origin 2023, you can select multiple sheets when dragging between books or when dropping sheets onto the workspace to create new books:
+To select multiple sheets when dragging between books or when dropping sheets onto the workspace to create new books:

-Press Shift/Ctrl on multiple worksheet tabs, then drag selected tabs to another window or an empty portion of the workspace.
+1. Press Shift/Ctrl on multiple worksheet tabs, then drag selected tabs to another window or an empty portion of the workspace.